 The Maryland Register is issued every other Friday and serves several purposes.
 Executive orders of the governor and opinions of the attorney general are published here, generally before they appear anywhere else.
 New and changed court rules are also published here.
 Perhaps most importantly, proposed and final changes and additions to administrative regulations are published in the Maryland Register.
 The purpose is much the same as that of the Federal Register, to provide notice to interested parties and to give the public an opportunity to comment on the changes and additions before they become final.

-Even if you do not find a regulation on the subject you are researching in the master subject index, one may have been added since the last update of the title of COMAR into which the new regulation will be inserted.
+Even if you do not find a regulation on the subject you are researching in the subject index, one may have been added since the last update of the title of COMAR into which the new regulation will be inserted.
 Updated indexing is provided by the separately published quarterly "Cumulative Index" to the Maryland Register.
 Printed on yellow paper, this index allows you to check subject headings department by department for late additions.
 Keep in mind, however, that because it is only published quarterly, and even then with about a six-week delay, you will still need to check the tables of contents of all the subsequent issues of the Maryland Register to bring your research completely up to date.

 References from the "Cumulative Table of COMAR Regulations Adopted, Amended, or Repealed" are to the page in the Maryland Register where the proposed regulation was made final.
 In almost all situations the text of the new regulation will not be printed here, but there will be a cite to the page in the earlier issue of the Maryland Register where the text of the proposed regulation did appear.
 On the other hand, the "Table of Pending Proposals" cites directly to the point where the full-text of the proposed regulation was first set forth.
-The Thurgood Marshall Law Library has two copies of all the sources described above: COMAR, the Maryland Register, the COMAR Deskbook, and the quarterly Cumulative Index.
+The Thurgood Marshall Law Library has print copies of all the sources described above: COMAR, the Maryland Register, the COMAR Deskbook, and the quarterly Cumulative Index.

 COMAR citations take an unusual form.
 Each of the components has been assigned a specific name by the compilers.
 For example, in the citation 09.12.01.02B(4)(b)(ii) the components are: